tibordp/wigglenet/docs/configuration.md

 ## Metrics

 Wigglenet can optionally expose Prometheus metrics and a health endpoint.
-This is controlled by two environment variables:
+This is controlled by the following environment variables:

 - `ENABLE_METRICS` (default: `0`) - enable the metrics HTTP server
 - `METRICS_BIND_ADDR` (default: `:9091`) - address to bind the metrics server
+- `METRICS_TLS_CERT_FILE` - path to TLS server certificate (enables HTTPS)
+- `METRICS_TLS_KEY_FILE` - path to TLS server private key
+- `METRICS_TLS_CLIENT_CA_FILE` - path to CA certificate for client verification (enables mTLS)

 When enabled, the following endpoints are available: